anjalig18/zeotape-INTERNSHIP-assignment2/README.md

 # **Application_2_Real-Time_Data_Processing_System_for_Weather_Monitoring**

-Based on your project's requirements and the files you've uploaded, I have updated the README content for **Assignment 2** to include all necessary elements such as codebase details, design choices, and dependencies.
-Here's the comprehensive **README.md** file code:

-# **Real-Time Weather Monitoring App**

 This project is a real-time weather monitoring application that fetches weather data from the **OpenWeatherMap API** and displays it in a user-friendly interface.
 It also includes daily weather summaries, alerts for temperature thresholds, and visualizations of weather trends using **Chart.js**.

 ## **Table of Contents**